yglcode/golang-oop-primitives/README.md

 ### **1. Methods (or method-set): for "abstract data types"** ###

    In traditional OOP, methods are inherently bound with class and objects.
-   In Go, methods can be defined for any "named" types.
+   In Go, methods can be defined for any ["named"/"defined"](https://golang.org/ref/spec#Type_definitions) types.
 Instead of everything is an object as in some OO language, everything (almost) can be attached methods.

    So we can have methods defined for integers:
 ```go